Christopher-DSA/DataSciencePortfolio/SQL/README(SQL).md

 ## Future Goals
 If I had more time, I would search for tools to automate parts of the cleaning process, learning new technologies is never a bad thing.

-I would have tried to make some sort of flow chart outlining how the business process works and how and when each piece data gets added to the database.
+I would make a flow chart outlining how the business process works and how and when each piece data gets added to the database.